ltj/itu-bads/giantbook/GiantBook-README.txt

 [ ] Yes, to the best of our knowledge, our code works as it should.

-[ ] No, our solution does not work.
+[X] No, our solution does not work.
 (We will not get credit for this.)
 Here's what doesn't work:

+Failed to get the great idea to solve the non-isolation problem :(

 /**********************************************************************
  * Simulation results